tire pressure light on the car dashboard

 • How to prevent it from happening again

-We will also see Real situations that happen every day to motorists, to know when to really worry and when it is just a false alarm
+We will also see Real situations that happen every day to motorists, to understand when to really worry and when it is just a false alarm.

 When the tire pressure warning light comes on, the first few minutes are crucial to avoiding damage or dangerous situations.